What is House Hacking and how to do it well?

 What is house hacking?

 For example, let's say you buy a single family house with 4 bedrooms for $250,000.
 Before you buy, you use a mortgage calculator to understand your monthly principal, interest, taxes and insurance ("PITI") expense.
-With a 5% down payment of $12,500 (not including closing costs), your monthly expense is $1,500 and you budget another $250 per month for maintenance.
+With a 5% down payment of $12,500 (not including closing costs), your monthly mortgage payment is $1,500 and you budget another $250 per month for maintenance.
 So your cost of ownership is $1,750.

 Prior to buying, you were renting a bedroom in a similar house in the neighborhood for $700 per month.
 You figure you can rent out 3 of the 4 bedrooms in your new house for $2,100.
 Every month, your 3 tenants pay you monthly rental income of $2,100.
 You use that money to pay your monthly PITI expense and you have $350 in free cash flow after setting aside $250 for maintenance.
 Your tenants are essentially buying your house for you and paying you to live there.
 This is house hacking.

 After a year, you realize market rent has risen to $750 per bedroom, so you raise rent and your free cash flow increases to $500 per month.
 Ultimately, the goal, is to live for free in the property after a few years have passed.